wimrijnders/V3DLib/README.md

 `QPULib`, however, is no longer under development, and I felt the need to expand it to support the `VideoCore VI` as well.
 Hence, `V3DLib` was conceived.

-## Getting Started

-This assumes that you are building on a Raspberry Pi.

-For more extensive details on building, see [Build Instructions](Doc/BuildInstructions.md).

-**Fair Warning:** The first build can take a *long* time, especially on older Pi's.
-See the Build Instructions for details.

-    > sudo apt-get install git                                       # If not done already

-    > sudo apt install libexpat1-dev                                 # You need this for one lousy include file

-    > git clone --depth 1 https://github.com/wimrijnders/V3DLib.git  # Get only latest commit
-    > cd V3DLib

-    # As long as the external libraries don't change, you need to run this script only once.
-    > script/install.sh                                              # Pull in and build external library
-    # After this, it's sufficient to do just the following line for a build

-    > make QPU=1 DEBUG=1 all                                         # Make debug version with hardware
-                                                                     # GPU support.

-    > make QPU=1 DEBUG=1 test                                        # Build and run the tests

 ## Useful Links